InDoNax/terraform/README.md

-# Terraform - My Azure Deployment Guide
+# Terraform - Azure Deployment Guide

 This is a guide for my users to help them deploy Azure resources.